 Katachi: The Center of Traditional Japanese DesignKatachiware Japanese Style Tableware

 In the Western world, people often associate minimalism with Japanese design.
 However, that is not always the case!
 Katachi can also represent symmetry and workmanship.
-Japanese aesthetic is all about functionality.
+The Japanese aesthetic is all about functionality.
 It’s not enough to have an aesthetically pleasing product if it doesn’t work as well as it should.
-Katachi are made of materials that have played an important role in Japanese life for centuries: wood, bamboo, stone, fiber, metal, earth.
+Katachi is made of materials that have played an important role in Japanese life for centuries: wood, bamboo, stone, fibre, metal, earth.

 How is katachi expressed in Japanese design?

-In Japanese design there are two basic categories, kodama (objects) and katachi (the spirit behind).
-The smallest kodama include clay pots and bone cups that are used to drink tea and eat food, and these objects are the symbol of Japanese culture.
+In Japanese design, there are two basic categories, Kodama (objects) and katachi (the spirit behind).
+The smallest Kodama includes clay pots and bone cups that are used to drink tea and eat Japanese food, and these objects are the symbol of Japanese culture.
 These small “geisha” elements have a very rich history, as they are not just containers but physical representations of important Japanese ideas like life and death, duty and pleasure.
 These same ideas are expressed in the katachi, the spirit behind the object.
 The most basic katachi is a simple object—a piece of wood, a piece of stone, or a bamboo mat—but katachi can also be used to tell a story.
 A katachi would become the basis of a story, and be used to represent the character or personality of the creator.